Sho-ayb/trilogy-bootcamp-css-snippets-cheatsheet/README.md

 # trilogy-bootcamp-css-snippets-cheatsheet
-This is part of Trilogy Bootcamp is Frontend web development - Creating a CSS Snippet Cheatsheet to help us remember flexbox and grid properties.
+This is part of Trilogy Bootcamp in Frontend web development - Creating a CSS Snippet Cheatsheet to help us remember flexbox and grid properties.